Find Grad Schools

 16 Yearly Graduations

 University of South Carolina - Columbia comes in at #19 on our list of the most popular colleges offering master's degrees in psychiatric/mental health nursing.
 Roughly 35,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
 During the most recent year for which we have data, 16 people received their master's degree in psychiatric/mental health nursing from UofSC.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+About 84% of this group were women, and 58% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to psychiatric/mental health nursing that offer master’s degrees.